CezarKing9436/Cyber-Project/README.md

 # Cyber-Project
-grade  11 project with oop, chat copy program
+grade  11 project with oop, chat copy program.
+The app supports private chats,unlimited groups and admin commands for the leader.